baptistefkt/spotify-playlist-generator/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Website
+# Spotify Playlist Generator

-You can access the website at https://spotify-artist-playlist-generator.netlify.app (Work in progress!)
+You can access the web app at https://spotify-artist-playlist-generator.netlify.app (Work in progress!)

 The app will not work because Spotify require to register users manualy in the [Spotify dashboard](https://developer.spotify.com/dashboard/)

 If you're interessted in testing the app, just send me an email with your spotify user email address and name and I'll add you.

+## Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts